 Join Haunted Happenings as we carry out vigils and experiments, witness for yourself Finchley's haunted mansion in the dead of night.
 During the night there will be opportunity to explore the location for yourselves and for the brave the chance to spend time alone in the sinister cellars.

-Avenue house has many ghost who are seen to wander the corridors and not just in the dead of night, visitors and staff at the mansion often encounter unexplained activity and have experienced unexplained cold spots, hushed conversations from empty rooms chilling screams from the upper floors whilst children's laughter has been heard coming up from the cellars along with the apparition of a lady being seen to walk the stairs and disappear when reaching the top landing, is this one of the former governesses of Avenue House?
+Avenue House has many ghost who are seen wandering the corridors and not just in the dead of night.
+Visitors and staff at the mansion often encounter unexplained activity and have experienced unexplained cold spots, hushed conversations from empty rooms chilling screams from the upper floors whilst children's laughter has been heard coming up from the cellars along with the apparition of a lady being seen to walk the stairs and disappear when reaching the top landing, is this one of the former governesses of Avenue House?

-The Cellar areas seem a magnet for children where people have felt unexplained cold spots and objects have been moved by unseen hands.
+The cellar areas seem to be a magnet for children, where previous guests have felt unexplained cold spots and objects have been moved by unseen hands.

 Avenue House has a history dating back almost 1000 years.
 Once owned by the Bishop of London and built on land that was granted to the Knights Templars, known as Temple Croft Fields.
 The Knights Templars were one of the most powerful forces in this area.
 These lands were seized by Henry VIII and for the next few hundred years the lands passed through various hands.